 Stinger: “Thong!
 The fish is ready!”

-• This one takes a little while to get going (it doesn’t help that a big chunk of the first part of the movie is flashbacks to the movie this is a sequel of), but once the movie gets going, the riffing gets up to speed and it really is hilarious.
-The host segments are mostly in the more-clever-than-funny category, but we’re so comfortable with these characters by now, clever is usually enough.
+• This one takes a little while to get going (it doesn’t help that a big chunk of the first part of the movie is flashbacks to the movie this is a sequel of), but once it does, the riffing gets up to speed and it really is hilarious.
+The host segments are mostly in the more-clever-than-funny variety, but we’re so comfortable with these characters by now, clever is usually enough.
 The movie, as Joel and the bots note in the ending segment, is a bit of a hard ride, but it’s perfect for our experiments.

 • It was with this episode that the real heyday of the series began.
 In the ACEG, Kevin notes it was the first of SEVENTY-TWO contracted episodes (in fact, they’d do at total of 96 episodes from this point before Comedy Central grew weary of them).
-It was an almost unheard-of situation in the TV business, and you can almost feel them settle in for the long haul with this one.
+It was an almost unheard-of situation in the TV business, and you can almost feel them settle in for the long haul.

 • Dr. F. gives the whole “stranded in space” premise a boost by asking Joel, “How did you fare going through the asteroid belt?”
 (Apparently not well.
 Jeepers, ow.)